Printed Maps for Big Sur Hikers

-But to me the most important consideration is accuracy and completeness, not format.
+But to me the most important accuracy and completeness.
 I want to be able to rely upon my map!
-So accuracy and completeness for hikers guides my Currently I consider the Wilderness Press map the least accurate and to the "2014" map, which eliminated many of the now infamous errors found on the
+So accuracy and completeness for hikers guides my Currently I consider the Wilderness Press map the least accurate and to the "2014" map - that eliminated many of the now infamous errors found on the